jaymlehman-hash/temporal-consciousness-lab/README.md

 # Temporal Consciousness Lab
 ### A Reproducible Framework for Studying Human vs. LLM Temporal Self‑Consistency

-Human consciousness has many proposed components—self‑awareness, integration, intentionality—but one feature stands out as both measurable and uniquely human: **temporal self‑consistency**, the ability to maintain a coherent internal narrative across time.
+Consciousness is one of the most familiar things we experience and one of the hardest things to explain.
+We know what it feels like to be “someone” with memories, preferences, and a continuous inner life, yet science still struggles to define what that actually is in measurable terms.
+You can google this and look through any theories that focus on self‑awareness, intention, or the ability to integrate information, but these ideas are difficult to test directly.

+What can be measured, you might ask?
+Well, one feature I find interesting that stands out because it can be observed, measured, and compared across systems: temporal self‑consistency.
+Fancy word, eh?
+Otherwise known as the ability to maintain a stable sense of self over time.
+We (humans) do this naturally.
+Large language models do not.
+That difference creates a rare opportunity to study a core property of consciousness using reproducible, scientific methods.

 This project introduces the first reproducible scientific framework for comparing **human temporal coherence** with **LLM temporal drift** under identical conditions.
+In "Lehmans" terms (pun intended) I want to be the first to give scientists a repeatable, apples‑to‑apples way to test whether humans stay the same person over time while LLMs slowly change their story.

 The goal is not to define consciousness philosophically.
-The goal is to **measure a structural property of conscious experience** using controlled, multi‑session, multi‑participant experiments.
+The goal is to measure one concrete part of consciousness by testing people several times in a controlled, repeatable way.

+Sounds like fun?
 ---

 ## Core Hypothesis